 What is A Procedural Recount?

-Examples of procedural recount texts include:
+procedural recount texts include:

 writing up a science experiment